 Drive young people’s personal development in the arts

-Gold Arts Award is the highest level at Level 3, and develops young people’s creativity, communication, planning, teamwork and leadership skills.
-The award is also recognised on the UCAS Tariff (35 points).
-Gold is available to young people aged 11 to 25.
+Gold Arts Award is the highest level, at Level 3 on the Regulated Qualifications Framework (RQF), and develops young people’s creativity, communication, planning, teamwork and leadership skills.
+The award is also recognised on the UCAS Tariff.
+Gold has been designed for young people aged 16 to 25.

 Employers, universities and colleges know that Arts Award is a qualification that shows young people’s level of commitment and progress in the arts, and in developing new skills.